shaik1002/biggitlabbomb/doc/development/cells/index.md

 [Consolidating Groups and Projects blueprint](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/consolidating_groups_and_projects/).
 In that case the `namespace_id` would need to be the ID of the `ProjectNamespace` and not the group that the namespace belongs to.

-### Using `organization_id` as sharding key

-Usually, `project_id` or `namespace_id` are the most common sharding keys.
-However, there are cases where a table does not belong to a project or a namespace.

-In such cases, `organization_id` is an option for the sharding key, provided the below guidelines are followed:

-- The `sharding_key` column still needs to be [immutable](#the-sharding-key-must-be-immutable).
-- Only add `organization_id` for root level models (for example, `namespaces`), and not leaf-level models (for example, `issues`).
-- Ensure such tables do not contain data related to groups, or projects (or records that belong to groups / projects).
-  Instead, use `project_id`, or `namespace_id`.
-- Tables with lots of rows are not good candidates.
-- When there are other tables referencing this table, the application should continue to work if the referencing table records are moved to a different organization.

-If you believe that the `organization_id` is the best option for the sharding key, seek approval from the Tenant Scale group.
-This is crucial because it has implications for data migration and may require reconsideration of the choice of sharding key.

-As an example, see [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/462758), which added `organization_id` as a sharding key to an existing table.

 ### Define a `desired_sharding_key` to automatically backfill a `sharding_key`